SpyCooper/Othello-Game-Vs-AI/README.md

 - When entering a move, the letter case does not matter, so A1 and a1 will both be accepted by the program

 Note: some of the code in game.h and game.cc were already made by the teacher and were not coded by me, however, everything else was made by me.

+## To run the program
+To compile the code you only need to run "g++ samplemain.cc game.cc othello.cc".
+To run the program you just need to run "./a.exe" or "./a.out" depending on which system you are on.